How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

 Why it works: Matches the brevity and energy of the review.
-Not every 5-star review needs a lengthy response.
+Not every 5-star review needs a paragraph.
+In fact, the most authentic-feeling responses we've seen from real businesses are often just 2-3 sentences with a personal sign-off.

-Review: "Sarah at the front desk was incredible.
+Review: "Jamie at the front desk was incredible.
 She went above and beyond to help us with our booking issue."

 Response: